kismetwireless/kismet/docs/dev/datasource.md

 `"linuxwifi"`

 #### SPECSET
-Sources which support raw spectrum capture should accept this KV in the CONFIGURE frame.
+Sources which support raw spectrum capture should accept this KV in the CONFIGURE frame and return it in the PROBERESP and OPENRESP frames.
 Modeled on the configuration required to configure the *_sweep tools (such as hackrf_sweep), SPECSET passes the basic set of spectrum configuration parameters.

 Content: